-For the purposes of the application of sub-section (2) of section one hundred and five in respect of any estate which prior to the substitution effected by section sixteen of the General Law Amendment Act, 1957, was being dealt with under the provisions which prior to such substitution were contained in sub-section (2) of section five of the Administration of Estates Act, 1913, the said provisions shall with effect from the date of commencement of the said section sixteen, be deemed not to have been affected by such substitution.
+For the purposes of the application of sub-section (2) of section one hundred and five in respect of any estate which prior to the substitution effected by section sixteen of the General Law Amendment Act, 1957, was being dealt with under the provisions which prior to such substitution were contained in subsection (2) of section five of the Administration of Estates Act, 1913, the said provisions shall with effect from the date of commencement of the said section sixteen, be deemed not to have been affected by such substitution.

-107. Amendment of section 62 of Act 38 of 1916 as amended by section 1 of Act 13 of 1946 to take care of or to administer his property and so to perform and exercise all the acts and powers referred to in the said section" of the words "any particular act in respect of his property or to take care of or administer his property or to carry on any business or undertaking of such person".
+107. Amendment of section 62 of Act 38 of 1916 as amended by section 1 of Act 13 of 1946

+Section sixty-two of the Mental Disorders Act, 1916, is hereby amended by the substitution in sub-section (1) for the words "in respect of his property any act or power referred to in section sixty-five or generally to take care of or to administer his property and so to perform and exercise all the acts and powers referred to in the said section" of the words "any particular act in respect of his property or to take care of or administer his property or to carry on any business or undertaking of such person".